ff6347/prototyping-machines/hardware-prototypes/Boxnet/index.md

 We laser cut the boxes out of binder's board.
 The templates can be found in the [construction folder](box_construction).

 ### XNodes library
-The communication within in the Boxnet network is running on the [XNodes library](https://github.com/FH-Potsdam/XNodes) from Fabian Morón Zirfas.
+The communication within the Boxnet network is running on the [XNodes library](https://github.com/FH-Potsdam/XNodes) from Fabian Morón Zirfas.

 ## Boxes